A Gesture of Confidence

 Louisiana, USA

-I grew up a small North Dakota town back in the 50s and 60s.
+I grew up in a small North Dakota town back in the 50s and 60s.
 My brother-in-law was a farmer, so we kids were taught at an early age to drive tractors and other vehicles.
-I started driving tractor for my brother-in-law during the summer of my 11th birthday.
+I started driving tractor for my brother-in-law during the summer I was 11.

-One summer day near that time my dad’s pickup needed to be moved, so he told me to back it up.
+One summer day, my dad’s pickup needed to be moved, so he told me to back it up.
 Unfortunately, I backed into our swing set, bending the A-frame but not damaging the pickup.
 I was scared because I wasn’t sure how Dad would react.
 Dad wasn’t mad, but came over and moved the pickup himself.

 I stopped the machine and got off.
 I assumed Jim would back it up for me, as my father had.
 To my surprise, Jim said, “Get back up on that machine — you can do it.”
 And I did!
 Talk about a confidence builder — my self-confidence went sky high that day.